awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT-examples.md

 The following are examples of granting the ASSUMEROLE privilege\.

 The following example shows the REVOKE statement that a superuser runs once on the cluster to enable the use of the ASSUMEROLE privilege for users and groups\.
 Then, the superuser grants the ASSUMEROLE privilege to users and groups for the appropriate commands\.
-For information on enabling the use of the ASSUMEROLE privilege for users and groups, see [Usage notes for granting the ASSUMEROLE privilege ](r_GRANT-usage-notes.md#r_GRANT-usage-notes-assumerole)\.
+For information on enabling the use of the ASSUMEROLE privilege for users and groups, see [Usage notes for granting the ASSUMEROLE permission](r_GRANT-usage-notes.md#r_GRANT-usage-notes-assumerole)\.

 ```
 revoke assumerole on all from public for all;